Paul Ince: West Ham United

-Ince was born in Ilford, Greater London.
+Paul Emerson Carlyle Ince was born in Ilford, Greater London.
 He grew up as a West Ham United supporter.
 He was spotted playing, aged 12, by West Ham manager John Lyall around the time that the club was in the Second Division and achieved a surprise FA Cup final triumph over Arsenal.

-He signed for the Hammers as a trainee, aged 14.
+Ince signed for the Hammers as a trainee, aged 14.
 Lyall helped Ince through troubled school times eventually signing him as a YTS trainee, on leaving school, in 1984.
 He is a product of the West Ham youth team and made his debut in English football on 30 November 1986 against Newcastle United in the First Division.
 He became a regular player in 1987–88, proving himself to have all-round qualities of pace, stamina, uncompromising tackling and good passing ability.
 He also packed a powerful shot, and was awarded with England under-21 honours to go with the youth caps he acquired as an apprentice.
 He firmly established himself as the successor in West Ham's midfield for the veteran Billy Bonds, who retired at the end of the 1987–88 season.
 Unfortunately for Ince, West Ham were not enjoying one of their best spells when he broke into the team.
 Despite having won the FA Cup in 1980 and finished third in the league in 1986, they had failed to sustain their challenge for major honours and finished 15th in 1987 and 16th in 1988, and worse was to follow.

 In August 1988, an eventful season for Ince began.
 In a struggling West Ham side, he shot to national recognition with two stunning goals in a shock 4–1 win over defending league champions Liverpool in the League Cup, and continued to score goals as the Hammers reached the semi-finals while having real trouble finding any form in the League.
-West Ham lost to Luton Town in the semi-finals and, despite frequent displays of individual brilliance from Ince, were relegated at the end of the season, a disappointment which cost manager John Lyall his job after 15 years at the helm.
-West Ham's relegation sparked inevitable speculation that Ince would be sold to a First Division club, with Manchester United being among the clubs being linked to Ince's signature.
+West Ham lost to Luton Town in the semi-finals and, despite frequent displays of individual brilliance from Ince, were relegated at the end of the season, which cost manager John Lyall his job after 15 years at the helm.